SumOfAllN00bs/xnbcli/README.md

 After the Star Fetchers: Pilot community started to use LeonBlade's [xnbcli](https://github.com/LeonBlade/xnbcli) tool, a few errors started to pop up:

 _MonoGame.Extended.BitmapFonts.BitmapFontReader

 Microsoft.Xna.Framework.Content.SoundEffectReader

 Microsoft.Xna.Framework.Content.VideoReader_

-And so I've begun work, modifying the tool to handle these type of files SoundEffect, BitmapFont, VideoReader
+And so I've begun work, modifying the tool to handle these type of files SoundEffect, BitmapFont, VideoReader.

 The end goal for this project is to serve as a CLI for a GUI wrapper to leverage so the average user can interface with